is

 func VariableName(v string, strict ...bool) bool

-VariableName validates if the given string can be used as a variable name in most programming languages.
-The function checks if the name starts with a letter or underscore, if it doesn't contain any special characters or spaces.
+VariableName validates if the given string can be used as a variable name without considering specific programming language.

-Returns true if the given name is valid, false otherwise.
+Returns true if the given name is valid.

 func Whole